-In term of construction impacts on the bore hole water supply, while poor management of the asphalt plant site may impact on groundwater quality (from spills, etc) in the immediate vicinity of the plant, the nearest active bore is approximately 400m away from the site, and therefore unlikely to be impacted from these temporary works.
+In term of construction impacts on the bore hole water supply, while poor management of stormwater and improper storage and handling of hydrocarbons on site may impact on groundwater quality (from spills, etc.). in the immediate vicinity of the plant, the nearest active bore is approximately 400m away from the site, and therefore unlikely to be impacted from these temporary works.

-6.2.3 Hazardous Substances and Materials
+6.3.3 Hazardous Substances and Materials